 fbpx

-The Meeting of the Waters in Brazil And Its Message
+What The Meeting of the Waters Means in Brazil And Why you Should Visit

-You are here Home > Destinations > South America > The Meeting of the Waters in Brazil And Its Message
+You are here Home > Destinations > South America > What The Meeting of the Waters Means in Brazil And Why you Should Visit

-The mighty Amazon River may have achieved worldwide fame.
-But the story of its origins remains known to locals only.
-They call it El Encontro das Águas.
-The Meeting of the Waters.
+The mighty Amazon River may have achieved worldwide fame but the story of its origins remains known to locals only.
+Here’s what you need to know about The Meeting of the Waters in Brazil.

 Some say it’s a sixth sense to know when someone’s broken into your room.
 Cold prickles on the neck.
 A shadowy presence in the corner.